join4join/nodejs-join4join-example/README.md

 Your Join4Join bot is ready enjoy!
 - Developers receive 0.10 coins for each server farm with their bot from users create with the api.
-- You can receive help here: https://discord.gg/tpEjXeZeVb
+- You can receive help here: https://discord.gg/growing

+### FREE DISCORD BOT HOSTING: https://bot-hosting.net